 Lists of Salvage and Source-separated Recyclers and the Mixed-Waste Recyclers and Disposal Facilities are found on the Certified Facilities webpage.

 No, you may use facilities of your choice.
 However, you will be required to show how you have complied with the recycling requirements and landfill bans.
 You can show compliance either by:

-Starting January 1, 2014, all new construction, remodeling and demolition projects that receive a DPD building permit will need to submit an electronic Waste Diversion Report to DPD within 60 days of Final Inspection.
+As of January 1, 2014, all new construction, remodeling and demolition projects that receive a Seattle Department of Construction & Inspection (SDCI) building permit will need to submit an electronic Waste Diversion Report to SDCI within 60 days of Final Inspection.
 The Waste Diversion Report documents material tonnages and where all materials were delivered for reuse (on or off site), recycling, beneficial use and disposal.
-Delivery of materials to certified processing facilities will be the easiest path to show compliance with the City’s disposal bans.
+Delivery of materials to certified processing facilities will be the easiest path to show compliance with the city’s disposal bans.
 SPU will conduct periodic audits of such reports for accuracy and timely submission.
 A civil penalty may be assessed as of January 1, 2015 if a report is not submitted or if the targeted materials for recycling are disposed in a landfill.

 For more information, contact Katie Kennedy at email@example.com or (206) 386-9772.